wbitt/Network-MultiTool/README.md

 * netstat, ss
 * gzip, cpio
 * tcpdump
-* telnet client, ssh client
+* telnet client, ssh client, ftp client, rsync
 * traceroute, tracepath, mtr
+* netcat
 * yum, rpm
+* jq

-**Note:** The SSL certificates are self signed and are generated for localhost.
-During your testing ignore the certificate error.
-While using curl, you can use `-k` to ignore SSL certificate errors.
+**Note:** The SSL certificates are generated for localhost, are self signed and placed in `/certs/` directory.
+During your testing ignore the certificate warning/error.
+While using curl, you can use `-k` to ignore SSL certificate warnings/errors.